 These two teas are also harvested in mostly similar ways.

 It is often said white tea comes from leaves and buds picked at an earlier harvest time, but this is not entirely true.
 Both green and white tea leaves can be harvested at the same time, with varieties featuring both new and older leaves and buds.

 The real differences start to become pronounced as soon as these leaves are harvested, though.
-Leaves that will become white tea undergo a shorter time of oxidization, being set to sun-dry, get pan-fried, steamed or allowed to wither in heat and humidity-controlled chambers.
+Leaves that will become white tea undergo a shorter time of oxidation process, being set to sun-dry, get pan-fried, steamed or allowed to wither in heat and humidity-controlled chambers.
 This method also allows many of the silver-white downy buds to remain on the leaves, which explains the name “white” tea.

 Green tea, however, is allowed to oxidize a bit longer than white tea.
 Green tea leaves are also often withered or dried in the shade or out of direct sunlight in heat and humidity-controlled rooms.